Phirxian/phd-airphen-alignment/README.md

 It can be operated wireless and combined with complementary thermal infrared channel and high resolution RGB cameras.
 The camera was configured using 450/570/675/710/730/850 nm with FWHM of 10nm.
 The focal lens is 8mm.
 It's raw resolution for each spectral band is 1280x960 px with 12 bit of precision.
+Finaly the camera also provide an internal GPS antenna.

 ![alt text](https://www.hiphen-plant.com/wp-content/webp-express/webp-images/doc-root/wp-content/uploads/2019/05/airphen-detail3.png.webp "the airphen camera")

 ## Data